How to develop your intuition

-“Intuition is seeing with the soul.”
+“Intuition is seeing with the soul” - Dean Koontz

 What is intuition?

-Using a crystal ball to improve your intuitionWe have all had that gut feeling or hunch about someone.
+We have all had that gut feeling or hunch about someone.
 Intuition is sometimes referred to as the sixth sense.
 One dictionary definition describes it as an ‘unexplained feeling that something is true without evidence or proof’.

-How does it work and why does it matter?
+How does it work, and why does it matter?

 Many successful people say they rely on their intuition to guide them in business.
 Richard Branson, Steve Jobs and Opera Winfrey all admit to using intuition in their business dealings.

-5 Ways to Develop your intuition
+Five Ways to Develop Your Intuition

 Here are a few ways you can improve your intuition.